daniel-kaplun/fastapi-auth-backend/README.md

 A backend authentication API built with FastAPI, SQLAlchemy, JWT authentication, and MySQL.

 This repository is a reconstructed and modernized version of an authentication backend originally developed in 2024.
 The project was rebuilt from preserved source material and reorganized into a cleaner production-style structure for portfolio and learning purposes.
+It is intended for educational and portfolio purposes.

 ---